 12. If I had to choose between an invisible illness or visible I would choose: This is a tough one.
 I’ve gotten to the point now where my invisible illnesses are starting to come more visible when I need mobility aids (such as a wheelchair) to allow me to do extended outings with my family (such as Disney).
 For example, my last trip to Disney I used a wheelchair (and will likely do so on our upcoming trip) but I did not get a pass that would allow me to skip the lines.
 I didn’t feel it was necessary.
 I couldn’t walk the parks but I could stand in line (which is the main reason we go off-season for shorter lines).
 So when people would see me park my chair and walk to the line, I felt that I was judged for using the chair when they thought that I obviously didn’t need it since I could walk.
 The cast members as WDW are amazing and extremely helpful and never once did I feel judged or questioned by them.
 It was the other park guests that I felt gave me the side eye.
 Does that answer the question?
 I didn’t mean to write so much!

 13. Regarding working and career: In April of this year, my doctor pulled me out of work indefinitely and we began the disability process.
-I am working on making my blog my career and trying to learn everything I need to learn to grow as a writer, build not only a readership but a true community, and create a network of support and encouragement with other chronic illness warriors and bloggers through projects such as the Secret Support Sisters.
+I am working on making my blog my career and trying to learn everything I need to learn to grow as a writer, build not only a readership but a true community, and create a network of support and encouragement with other chronic illness warriors and bloggers through projects.
 I want A New Kind of Normal to become a ministry.

 14. People would be surprised to know: I ran track in high school and was the long distance girls team captain my senior year.
 I kept running all throughout college and most runs were often 5 miles until I started to get sick my senior year.
 I loved running so much that I have tried my hardest to find a way to incorporate it back into my life but at this stage I just can’t do it and that bothers me.